Mammoth Cave, Kentucky

 Set up at the campsite in Mammoth Cave National Park

 Somewhere in the middle of Kentucky I stopped at a gas station and was one of a small handful of cars in a very wide open parking lot.
-As I walked in, a man in a small seating area to my right was smoking a blunt, and lifted his eyes over the shoulder of the woman sitting in front of him to look me up and down.
-I couldn’t tell if it was an invitation or a warning.
+As I opened the door the potent stench of marijuana greeted me - a man seated in a small booth to my right held a blunt to his lips.
+He lifted his eyes over the shoulder of the woman sitting in front of him to look me up and down.
+An invitation or a warning?
+I wasn’t sure.

-To my left was a fully exposed kitchen with two cooks who looked very busy despite the place being empty, other than me and the couple at the table.
+To my left was a fully exposed kitchen with two cooks who looked very busy despite the place being empty, other than me and the couple at the booth.
 A sign at the back of the store directed me to the restroom: “Take a right, then a left, then another right.”
-After walking the labyrinth of dishwashing stations and storage rooms I found the restroom - a toilet, sink and mirror (and noticeable lack of soap) surrounded by plywood walls that didn’t reach the floor.
+After walking the labyrinth of dishwashing stations and storage rooms I found the restroom: a toilet, sink, mirror, and noticeable lack of soap, surrounded by plywood walls that hovered inches above the floor.
 Under the mirror someone had written in Sharpie, “ALL EMPLOYEE’S WASH HAND’S.”

 The crown of trees that hung over my campsite

-The moment I pulled up at my campsite in Mammoth Cave National Park it felt like not just my car, but my whole life had gone from 80 miles per hour to zero in an instant.
+The moment I pulled into my campsite in Mammoth Cave National Park and shifted into park, my whole life went from 80 miles an hour to zero.
 The tears came quickly and fiercely.
 I was so alone.

-After 15 minutes and many deep breaths, I got out to inspect my site’s tent pad, which was flooded.
+After 15 minutes my face was numb and I decided since I didn’t have any tears left, I should get a move on.
+I got out and inspected my site’s tent pad - flooded with a good three to four inches of water.
 I checked my cell service - a little if I stand here, but none there.
-I sent a test message from my satellite communicator to my mom and Eric, and had sudden and overwhelming panic about the fact that I couldn’t make a phone call.
-I’d have to work my way through this wave of panic alone.
+I sent a test message from my satellite communicator to my mom and Eric, but as the text went through I didn’t feel satisfied.
+I had sudden and overwhelming panic about the fact that I couldn’t make a phone call.
+My loneliness smacked me in the chest again.

-My dreams of a spiritual awakening realized through long drives and meditation were replaced by waves of exhaustion and straight up existential dread.
+When I first imagined this trip, I daydreamt of a spiritual awakening realized through long drives and meditation.
+I was only a half a day in, and already these dreams were replaced by waves of exhaustion and straight up existential dread.
 It was 5 p.m. and all I had eaten all day was an apple, but I was too anxious to be hungry.
 I knew I needed to eat, so dinner was a Swanson’s pack of BBQ chicken on a small tortilla, and one date for dessert.
 I had planned this trip because I wanted to become resilient, to become confident in myself, to learn to be okay alone.
 The path to getting there was already very different than I imagined.

 The historic entrance to Mammoth Cave, as seen from the outside